-- Be enrolled part-time or full-time in a certificate, associate or bachelor's degree program at the time of the aid request.
-The program does not extend to alumni. - Complete the online application and upload supporting documentation of the financial need (i.e., required uninsured medical treatment, automotive repair estimate, notice of unexpected change in housing or utilities expense). - Benefit from having an expense paid with emergency aid through this program, not to exceed \$500 during the life of the aid program. - Be enrolled during the semester in which emergency aid funds are awarded. - Be entitled to use of the emergency aid funds with no expectation of repayment.
+- Be enrolled part-time or full-time in a certificate, or associate degree program with a minimum GPA of 2.0 at the time of the aid request.
+The program does not extend to alumni. - Complete the online application and upload supporting documentation of the financial need (i.e., required uninsured medical treatment, automotive repair estimate, notice of unexpected change in housing or utilities expense). - Benefit from having an expense paid with emergency aid through this program, not to exceed \$500 during the life of the aid program. - Be enrolled during the semester in which emergency aid funds are awarded. - · Be entitled to use of the emergency aid funds with no expectation of repayment.

 Associated Students of Merritt College Scholarships: The Associated Students of Merritt College offers a variety of scholarships during the spring semester.
-For more information, please call the Office of Student Activities and Campus Life at (510) 436-2535.
+For more information, please contact the Office of Student Activities and Campus Life at (510) 436-2535.